Generic selectors

 In the Genesis creation account, God’s work over the six days culminated in the establishment of the seventh-day Sabbath when He rested from His labors.
 Interestingly, God did something at the end of the sixth day that is sometimes overlooked as related to the beginning of the Sabbath:

-GENESIS 1:31-2:4 And God saw everything that He had made, and indeed, it was exceedingly good.
-And the evening and the morning were the sixth day.
-2:1 Thus the heavens and the earth were finished, and all the host of them.
-2 And by the beginning of the seventh day God finished His work which He had made.
-And He rested on the seventh day from all His work which He had made.
-3 And God blessed the seventh day and sanctified it because on it He rested from all His work which God had created and made.
-4 This is the account of the heavens and of the earth when they were created; in the day that the LORD God made the earth and the heavens.
+GENESIS 1:31-2:4 Then God saw everything that He had made, and indeed it was very good.
+So the evening and the morning were the sixth day.
+1 Thus the heavens and the earth, and all the host of them, were finished.
+2 And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
+3 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.
+4 This is the history of the heavens and the earth when they were created, in the day that the LORD God made the earth and the heavens,

 When we examine our past works, as God did after the Genesis creation, they should be viewed from the perspective of edifying others in agape love.
 This applies to works within the Body of Christ as well as those among our families, friends, coworkers, etc. Did our words edify others or bring them down?
 Did our works help or hinder others?
 Simply put, when we examine ourselves, the litmus test is whether or not our works glorified and pleased God and were done with a humble and loving heart.